Donald Murphy '06GEd, '10Ed.D.

 As a graduate student, Murphy was given the opportunity to showcase his talents in the classroom.
 “I’m a techie,” he said, “so a lot of the professors asked me to bring my ideas to the table in class.”
 Soon after delivering the valedictory address at his hooding ceremony, he received a call from Jerrold Ross, Ph.D., then dean of The School of Education, inviting him to teach as an adjunct professor.
 “By that time I was working as a school administrator and I missed teaching, so I jumped at the opportunity.”

 His vision for ccvidhelp is that it will continue to expand.
 “I think of it as a library that is always growing,” he said.
-Next year, Murphy also plans to teach a total of five graduate courses at the Oakdale campus.
+Next year, Murphy also plans to teach a total of five graduate courses at the Oakdale location.
 “Teaching at St. John’s is a great experience,” he said.
 “I get the one-on-one contact I love with students in the classroom.
 In Hauppauge, I get to make an impact on an entire school district.
 It’s a win-win.”